-University of Minnesota alum and former All-American Steve Plasencia enters his eighth year as Director of Men's Track & Field and Cross Country in 2016.
+University of Minnesota alum and former All-American Steve Plasencia enters his ninth year as Director of Men's Track & Field and Cross Country in 2017.

 Since taking over the program in 2009, Plasencia has guided the Golden Gopher track & field program to five Big Ten team titles, 35 Big Ten individual titles and a total of 75 All-America honors.

 Plasencia's first two seasons at the helm were easily among the finest in Golden Gopher men's track & field program history.
 Minnesota has recorded back-to-back sweeps of the Big Ten indoor and outdoor team titles.
 The Gophers' top NCAA Championships performance during the span was an impressive eighth-place showing at the 2010 NCAA indoor meet.

 Plasencia was awarded his fifth consecutive Big Ten Coach of the Year award, adding the 2011 indoor accolade to those from the 2009 and 2010 indoor and outdoor seasons.
 He was also named Midwest Regional Head Coach of the Year in 2011.